BassaniRiccardo/ICEBERT/examples/pytorch/language-modeling/README.md

 # ICEBERT Language model training

+This repository guides you through the training of an ICEBERT-base model.
+The files necessary for the training are already provided in the repo.
+If you want to create those files from scratch, follow the [icebert clustering notebook](https://github.com/BassaniRiccardo/transformers/blob/master/examples/pytorch/language-modeling/icebert/clustering_notebooks/icebert_clustering.ipynb).

 The ICEBERT model builds on the BERT model, but includes 9 different languages:
 {Arabic, Bengali, English, Finnish, Indonesian, Korean, Russian, Swahili, Telugu}.